Josh Jung Player Props: Rangers vs. Tigers

 Josh Jung At The Plate

-- Among qualified hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 89th, and he is 37th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 48th in batting average, 87th in on-base percentage, and 37th in slugging.

-- Jung has picked up an RBI in 32.0% of his games this season, with more than one RBI in 16.0% of his games.
-He has also driven in three or more runs in six contests.
+- Jung has picked up an RBI in 32.9% of his games this year, with more than one RBI in 15.8% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.